 I’ve written previously about my attempt at dieting earlier this year.
 It was successful, and thus far I’ve maintained the 20 lb. loss.
 The reason I thought about it today was because of a couple of blog posts that made me think about how worrying about my weight and dieting were both luxuries; privileges, even, because (a) I have so much access to so much food that I’m likely to gain weight and (b) that so many of my needs are so well met that I have the time and resources to spend dieting.

-Well, I wouldn’t actually call it a diet, more like a change in how and how much I eat because the first thing I had to do was learn the difference between a serving and a portion.
+Well, I wouldn’t actually call it a diet, more like a change in how and how much I eat because I’m not going to start right away with all these exotic supplements like propionyl-l-carnitine you hear about, no the first thing I had to do was learn the difference between a serving and a portion.
 It was a post a Preemptive Karma, about the government trying to get restaurants to cut portion sizes in order to fight obesity.

 The report, requested and funded by the Food and Drug Administration, lays out ways to help people manage their intake of calories from the growing number of meals prepared away from home, including at the nation’s nearly 900,000 restaurants and other establishments that serve food.

 … The 136-page report prepared by The Keystone Center, an education and public group based in Keystone, Colo., said Americans now consume fully one-third of their daily intake of calories outside the home.
 And as of 2000, the average American took in 300 more calories a day than was the case 15 years earlier, according to Agriculture Department statistics cited in the report.

 … The report encourages restaurants to shift the emphasis of their marketing to lower-calorie choices, and include more such options on menus.
 In addition, restaurants could jigger portion sizes and the variety of foods available in mixed dishes to cut calories.